showell/abstract-algebra/readme.md

 ## Touring the code (warmup) ##

 The best place to start reading is [commutative_ring.py](./commutative_ring.py).
-In that file we create checkers for various mathematical properties such as the associate property (i.e monoids), the commutative property (aka symmetry), the distributive property, and the existence of additive inverses.
+That file constains verifier functions for various mathematical properties such as the associate property (i.e monoids), the commutative property (aka symmetry), the distributive property, and the existence of additive inverses.
 When all such properties are satisfied over a representative sample of values, you can